ARM-software/arm-trusted-firmware/docs/porting-guide.md

 ### Function : bl31_get_next_image_info() [mandatory]

-    Argument : unsigned long
+    Argument : unsigned int
     Return   : el_change_info *

 This function may execute with the MMU and data caches enabled if the platform port does the necessary initializations in `bl31_plat_arch_setup()`.

-This function is called by `bl31_main()` to retrieve information provided by BL2, so that BL3-1 can pass control to the normal world software image.
-This function must return a pointer to the `el_change_info` structure (that was copied during `bl31_early_platform_setup()`).
+This function is called by `bl31_main()` to retrieve information provided by BL2 for the next image in the security state specified by the argument.
+BL3-1 uses this information to pass control to that image in the specified security state.
+This function must return a pointer to the `el_change_info` structure (that was copied during `bl31_early_platform_setup()`) if the image exists.
+It should return NULL otherwise.

 ### Function : bl31_plat_sec_mem_layout() [mandatory]